Incentivizing Collaboration for Detection of Credential Database Breaches: Model Checking Implementation

 \section{Model Checking Implementation}

 In the inter-organization model (\cref{sec:auction}), \targetSite's goal is to minimize its risk (\cref{eqn:risk}).
-Assuming the \targetSite's credential database is breached, the attacker's objective (\cref{sec:attacker}) is to harvest as many users as possible by stuffing the \targetSite’s compromised passwords at its peers.
+Assuming the \targetSite's credential database is breached, the attacker's objective (\cref{sec:attacker}) is to harvest as many users as possible by stuffing the \targetSite's compromised passwords at its peers.
 We model each of these interactions as Markov Decision Processes (MDPs) and use probabilistic model checking to analyze them, providing a worst-case assessment of \targetSite's security.

 Probabilistic model checking requires exhaustively searching the entire state space, which imposes significant computational and memory constraints.
 As a result, off-the-shelf tools like PRISM \cite{Kwiatkowska:2011:Prism} struggle to scale to the number of sites and users in our analysis (\cref{sec:auction:eval,sec:attacker:eval,sec:attacker:larger}).
 To address this, we developed custom model checkers in Python with application-specific optimizations, detailed below.
+We will release our model checker artifacts upon paper acceptance.
 We validated our implementations by comparing results from small-scale experiments---limited in site and user count and excluding combinations of parameters that PRISM cannot handle---against PRISM's output.